Edin Hamidović

-Edin Hamidović (born 27 November 1993) is a Swedish footballer who plays for Jönköpings Södra IF in Superettan as a forward.
+Edin Hamidović (born 27 November 1993) is a Swedish professional footballer who plays as a forward for Haninge.

 Career

 Hamidović started playing football at age six.
 He played for IFK Öxenhaga and IK Tord before he moved to Jönköping Södra when he was 15.
 He made his senior debut for the club on 24 August 2013 in a game against Ängelholms FF in Superettan.
 In his second game for the club he scored his first goal, winning the match for Jönköping, in a 1–0 win over GAIS.

 Division 1

 After not getting a renewed contract Hamidović signed for Skövde AIK in Division 1 Södra, the third tier of Swedish football, ahead of the 2014 season.
 There he went on to score 11 goals in 23 games but couldn't help his side avoid relegation.

 On 5 December 2014 Hamidović signed for Motala AIF in Division 1 Norra.
 There he played mainly as an attacking midfielder and scored 6 and assisted 6 in 22 games but again couldn't save his team from relegation as they finished on last place.

 In 2016 he signed a two-year contract with Husqvarna FF and played 17 games and scored 6 goals in his first season as his side finished sixth in the table.

 The following season Hamidović had scored 11 goals after just 12 games which drew interest from Superettan side GAIS.
 He signed a two-year deal with the club on 3 August 2017 but wouldn't join them until after the season.
 Hamidovic went on to score 20 goals in 25 games for Husqvarna that season, becoming the second best goalscorer in the league.